Walking On a Wire—an Ode to Romantic Musical Couples

 3 Keogh is the granddaughter of Elvis and Priscilla Presley and daughter of the late Lisa Marie Presley, though not of Lisa Marie’s even more famous onetime husband, Michael Jackson.

-4 Amy Millan of Stars was the girlfriend of co-lead singer Torqil Campbell, but then went on to marry bassist Evan Cranley.
+4 Amy Millan of Stars was engaged to bandmate and keyboardist Chris Seligman, but went on to marry another bandmate, bassist Evan Cranley.
 And that’s just one story.

 5 I’m sorry.